DecloudNodesLab/Guides/English/Deploy_CosmosSDK_node.md

 - "DISABLE_RPC=off" - public RPC on host, port 26657 will become available.

 * When building BINARY_LINK, you must add a BINARY variable - containing the name binary file.
-If it is not set, the binary file name will be set to "served".

 ```
 If you don't have `priv_validator_key.json`, refer to [this manual](/Russian/Create_validator_key_CosmosSDK.md).

-By going to the forwarded port **26657**, in the `LEASES` tab, you can noticeably `websocket` of the node, where its up-to-date information was available.
+By going to the forwarded port **26657**, in the `LEASES` tab, you can view `websocket` of the node, where its up-to-date information was available.

 <div align="center">